HaxeFlixel/flixel-docs/documentation/02_handbook/11-mobile-targets.html.md

 Due to the nature of mobile hardware there are often maximum sizes for textures that are much lower than desktop hardware.
 There is no definitive guide to size limits as it depends on the hardware of each device individually.

-Here you can see an overview of size limits obtained from webgl browsers [http://webglstats.com/#h_texsize](http://webglstats.com/#h_texsize)
+Here you can see an overview of size limits obtained from WebGL browsers [http://webglstats.com/#h_texsize](http://webglstats.com/#h_texsize)

 You can also look up a device on [glxbench.com](http://glxbench.com), under the GL config tab look for `GL_MAX_TEXTURE_SIZE`.